 A CMA may hold the title of a corporate accountant, cost accountant, management accountant, risk manager, financial strategist, FP&A manager, or a similar job title in this field.

-What’s more, CMAs can leverage their unique skills to perform various tasks such as crunching numbers, preparing financial statements, arranging funding, and more.
-Usually, CMAs work within corporate finance teams in the public or private sectors of those companies.
+Moreover, CMAs can leverage their unique skills to perform various tasks such as crunching numbers, preparing financial statements, arranging funding, and more.
+Usually, CMAs work within corporate finance teams in those companies’ public or private sectors.
 Or, CMAs can work with the government.

 There are many opportunities available if you get your CMA.
 So, how do you do it?

 Let’s look at the steps to achieving this certification.
 First, to get your CMA, you need to meet all of the qualification requirements.
 But to get started, the IMA has two basic qualifications you must meet to apply to the CMA program and eventually take the CMA exam.
-What’s more, after you pass the exam, you have education and experience requirements to meet, too.
+What’s more, after you pass the exam, you also have requirements for education and experience.

 After you join the CMA program, you must meet several CMA requirements: